chrishulbert/gondola/README.md

 ## Installation on a CHIP

-I don't really recommend using a CHIP, as I tried for quite a while to get this working, and gave up after intermittent brownouts and the NVRAM being corrupted (apparently later versions don't have this latter problem) then the chip wouldn't restart.
-If you'd like to try, however, I'll leave these instructions here:
+I don't really recommend using a CHIP, as I find it simply transcodes too slowly (13 hours to transcode 1 hour of movie).
+But if you don't mind, here you go:

 * Buy a chip from [getchip.com](https://getchip.com/pages/store)
 * Flash it to the latest 'headless' version [here](http://flash.getchip.com/).
 Headless leaves more resources available for Gondola.